 “I’ve known people who have committed suicide, and my shock always reveals how little I knew about them,” Gottfried wrote.

-Born in Chicago on July 21, 1951, Williams studied theater at Juilliard School before taking his stand-up act to nightclubs.
+Williams, born in Chicago on July 21, 1951, studied theater at Juilliard School before taking his stand up act to nightclubs.
 He was cast as Mork, an alien visitor to Earth, for a 1978 episode of television’s “Happy Days.”